 The "SIMD Floating-Point Exceptions" section lists exceptions that can occur when an SSE/SSE2/SSE3 floating-point instruction is executed.
-All of these exception conditions result in an SIMD floating-point error exception (#XF, vector number 19) being generated.
+All of these exception conditions result in a SIMD floating-point error exception (#XM, vector number 19) being generated.
 Table 3-5 associates a one-letter mnemonic with the corresponding exception name.
-For a detailed description of these exceptions, refer to "SSE and SSE2 Exceptions", in Chapter 11 of the IA-32 Intel® Architecture Software Developer's Manual, Volume 1.
+For a detailed description of these exceptions, refer to "SSE and SSE2 Exceptions", in Chapter 11 of the Intel $^{\circledR}$ 64 and IA-32 Architectures Software Developer's Manual, Volume 1.